iamnick02/Zebra-Hack/README.md

 ## ▶️ Run Locally
 Since this project is static (HTML, CSS, JavaScript), you can run it directly in your browser:
-1. Open home.html or the main file in any modern web browser.
+1. Open home.html in any modern web browser.
 2. Alternatively, use a live server:
 - ` npm install -g live-server `
 - ` live-server `